ErikVerheul/OneBacklog/README.md

 - <b>removed</b> (when created by mistake, eg. a duplicate)

 <b>Dependencies:</b><br />
 Dependencies can be set and maintained.
-When item B is dependent on A item A is conditional for item B. Item A and must have a higher priority than item B; The tool should enforce this.
-Circular dependencies are not allowed; The tool should enforce this also.
+When item B is dependent on A item A is conditional for item B. Item A and must have a higher priority than item B; The tool warns the user when violated.
+Circular dependencies are not allowed; The tool should enforce this.

 <b>Automatic sync with other user's updates</b><br />
 When more users work on the backlog of the same product the client presentation is updated automatically (no screen refresh needed) of changes made by other users.
+The same is true when team members share the planning board to discuss progress or plan for the next sprint.
 <b>Role based authorization:</b><br />
 The server admin has the privileges as set by CouchDB.
 The product admins have all privileges for their product(s) like user assignment.
 Product owners have the rights to change priorities for their products.
 A superPO has admin rights for all products and can create new products.
 Developers can create new pbi's for their product(s) but not change priorities in the backlog.
 Viewers can only read the information of the products assigned to them.

 <b>Non functional requirements:</b>
-Up to 100 simultaneous users, smooth tree view response up to 5000 nodes.
-Updates by other users should be available within 1 second.
+Up to 100 simultaneous users, smooth tree view response up to 200 visible nodes.
+The database can handle an unlimited number of items.
+Updates by other users are available within 1 second with a ADSL Internet connection.
 Notification of network connection loss and automatic recovery.

 ## Implementation